Donaldcwl/browser-image-compression/README.md

 ## Typescript type definitions
 Typescript definitions are included in the package & referenced in the `types` section of the `package.json`

+## Remarks on Content Security Policy (CSP)
+If your website has CSP enabled and you want to use Web Worker (useWebWorker: true), please add the following to the response header
+`content-security-policy: script-src 'self' blob: https://cdn.jsdelivr.net`

+- `blob:` is for loading Web Worker script
+- `https://cdn.jsdelivr.net` is for importing this library from CDN inside Web Worker script.
+If you don't want to load this library from CDN, you can set your self hosted library URL in `options.libURL`.

 ## Contribution